 Broken Co-Worker is an interesting “Choose Your Own Adventure” game where players are in the role of a bullied worker.
 It appears to be classroom appropriate, but I did not explore all the alternatives available.

 Spent is a “choose your own adventure” type game where you play the role of a very low-income person.

-Quandary is a neat online game/choose your own adventure story that is can work well as a tool for English language development (see Digital Play for an ELL lesson plan) and/or as a way to deal with ethical questions (the site itself has lot of teaching ideas).
+Quandary is a neat online game/choose your own adventure story that is can work well as a tool for English language development ) and/or as a way to deal with ethical questions (the site itself has lot of teaching ideas).
 You can play as a guest or register.

 Depression Quest is an interactive text fiction game (or choose your own adventure) where the player plays the part of someone who is suffering from depression.
 I learned about it at Richard Byrne’s blog.